dojo/parser/README.md

 A package for declaratively instantiating widgets.

-**WARNING** This package is *deprecated* in favor of functionality found in [dojo/app](https://github.com/dojo/app).
-This package is not being further developed at this time as its feature set is redundant with the capabilities found in dojo/app.
+**WARNING** This package is *deprecated* in favor of functionality found elsewhere in Dojo 2.
+This package is not being further developed at this time as its feature set is redundant with other capabilities.

 ## Features